lupyuen/lupyuen.github.io/src/roblox.md

 _How shall we interpolate the three emitters...
 To render 10,000 Levels of Hotness / Coldness?_

-Based on the values above, we derive the following values that shall be __interpolated as we transition__ between Cold / Normal / Hot...
+Based on the values above, we derive the following values that shall be __interpolated into 10,000 levels__ as we transition between Cold / Normal / Hot...

 ```yaml
 Drag: